jkomoros/card-web/README.md

 The different permissions objects are maps that are sub-keys of this: 'all', 'anonymous', 'signed_in', 'signed_in_domain'.

+This progression from 'all' to 'signed_in_domain' all build on one another.
+Each successive level may ADD permissions, but not remove them.
+This means that the configuration you provide at any level must all have 'true'.

 #### permissions.all

 The override permissions for all users.
 This is how you override the base